suobset/skushagra/docs/undergraduate/tra86.md

 # tra86: CICS Honors Thesis

+Disclaimer: this page is currently incomplete until my thesis gets published.
+More details soon.

 Currently working with Prof. Joe Chiu and Prof. Tim Richards from UMass CICS on my Honors Thesis.
 I have put a short poster on the project hypothesis below, but obviously not all data is recorded because this is an ongoing project.
 Moreover, the poster is about 6 months old and a lot has changed in the project (focused on Clang, Cargo, and LLVM).

 Regardless, the poster still gives a good idea of what to expect, without giving compromising details, and thus I'll leave it here.
 Also, there is a [git repository](https://github.com/cics-syslab/RUST-tracing-tool) which stays private for the forseeable future :)